Snapchat/KeyDB/README.md

 ![CI](https://github.com/JohnSully/KeyDB/workflows/CI/badge.svg?branch=unstable)
 [![StackShare](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/eq-alpha-technology-inc/eq-alpha-technology-inc)

+##### KeyDB is now a part of Snap Inc!
+Check out the announcement [here](https://docs.keydb.dev/news/2022/05/11/keydb-joins-snap)

+##### [Release 6.3.0](https://github.com/EQ-Alpha/KeyDB/releases/tag/v6.3.0) is here with major improvements as we consolodate our Open Source and Enterprise offerings into a single BSD-3 licensed project.
+See our [roadmap](https://docs.keydb.dev/docs/coming-soon) for details.

 ##### Want to extend KeyDB with Javascript?
 Try [ModJS](https://github.com/JohnSully/ModJS)

 ##### Need Help?
 Check out our extensive [documentation](https://docs.keydb.dev).

-##### NEW!!!
-KeyDB now has a Slack Community Workspace.
+##### KeyDB is on Slack.
 Click [here](https://docs.keydb.dev/slack/) to learn more and join the KeyDB Community Slack workspace.

 What is KeyDB?
 --------------

 KeyDB is a high performance fork of Redis with a focus on multithreading, memory efficiency, and high throughput.
-In addition to multithreading, KeyDB also has features only available in Redis Enterprise such as [Active Replication](https://github.com/JohnSully/KeyDB/wiki/Active-Replication), [FLASH storage](https://github.com/JohnSully/KeyDB/wiki/FLASH-Storage) support, and some not available at all such as direct backup to AWS S3.
+In addition to performance improvements, KeyDB offers features such as Active Replication, FLASH Storage and Subkey Expires.
+KeyDB has a MVCC architecture that allows you to execute queries such as KEYS and SCAN without blocking the database and degrading performance.

 KeyDB maintains full compatibility with the Redis protocol, modules, and scripts.
 This includes the atomicity guarantees for scripts and transactions.
 Because KeyDB keeps in sync with Redis development KeyDB is a superset of Redis functionality, making KeyDB a drop in replacement for existing Redis deployments.